Hi Dave,

 1 Corinthians 14:14-19 14 For if I pray in a tongue, my spirit prays, but my mind is unfruitful.
 15 So what shall I do?
 I will pray with my spirit, but I will also pray with my mind; I will sing with my spirit, but I will also sing with my mind.
 16 If you are praising God with your spirit, how can one who finds himself among those who do not understand say “Amen” to your thanksgiving, since he does not know what you are saying?
 17 You may be giving thanks well enough, but the other man is not edified.
 18 I thank God that I speak in tongues more than all of you.
 19 But in the church I would rather speak five intelligible words to instruct others than ten thousand words in a tongue.

 Praying in a tongue means that Paul’s spirit prays, but his mind doesn’t benefit.
 Paul would rather pray with his spirit AND his mind (which I presume is what happens when we pray in intelligible words).
 Again, it could be a foreign language that God has given Paul the ability to speak or some sort of mystical language.
 We just don’t have the information.
 I reckon if you were to go back through the passage and substitute ‘Swiss’, or ‘Danish’, or ‘Mandarin’ into the places where ‘tongue’ is it might read just as well.
 In fact the new Holman Christian Standard Bible does translate it as foreign languages all the way through.
-At the very least you have to agree that either reading is likely from the evidence.
+At the very least, you have to agree that either reading is likely from the evidence.

 The next thing you need to decide on is why is there a need to conceive of a mystical language that was never recorded, when it may have been a simpler matter of speaking in languages not understood by most (if not all) of the people present at the church?
 Ockham’s Razor says that the simplest explanation is often the best.
 A foreign language given by God may be a simpler explanation than some kind of new language of tongues.
 What this conclusion means is it elevates some rather otherwise ordinary skills to being precious gifts of God.
 Let me explain.
 I know of some people for whom languages come easily.
 They pick up a working knowledge of a language say over a year and then pick up another one the next year.
 Now I would call this a gift of tongues.
 They can speak in foreign languages that would not edify if they did so at church.
 If we say that only the mystic ‘form’ of tongues is the gift, what of these others?